willy-wagtail/my-app/src/routes/notes/_notes/raspberry-pi-setup.md

 ### Automatic package update and upgrade

-Check out `unattended-upgrades` with raspberry pi specific config.
-Not for production because of potential compatibility problems that may arise.
+Set up a cron job to run the `apt update` and `apt upgrade` commands.

-Alternatively, set up a cron job to run the update/upgrade commands.
+Alternatively, check out packages like `unattended-upgrades` with Raspberry Pi specific config.

-See link to YouTube video above for more details.
+Automatic updates may not be suitable for production because of potential dependency and compatibility issues with any software you are currently running.

 ### Kill unnecessary system services